ymich9963/twc/README.md

 Usage example 'twc --conversion-m-to-ozft2 <Value>'.
 Can use an SI prefix in the input when converting from meters.

-        --convert-m-to-ozft2    = From meters to ox per foot sq.
+        --convert-m-to-ozft2    = From meters to oz per foot sq.
         --convert-m-to-mil      = From meters to mil.
         --convert-m2-to-in2     = From meters sq. to inches sq.
         --convert-m2-to-mil2    = From meters sq. to mil sq.